-- The de minimis aid regulation the Estonian state covers up to €24,000 of the total cost of the project (40% of the total cost of up to €60,000); - The General Block Exemption Regulation Article 25 each demonstration project application leveraging this measure is analysed individually; - The General Block Exemption Regulation Article 28 each demonstration project application leveraging this measure is analysed individually; - A mixture of state aid measures each demonstration project application leveraging this measure is analysed individually. - The total cost of running a demonstration project is €60,000 out of which: - 80 % of the total cost is incurred by the Development Team and - 20 % of the total cost is incurred by AIRE centre (incl.
-AIRE management and indirect costs, Digital Maturity Assessment and AIRE Club events participation of the company as well as dissemination costs). - Up to 25 % of the cost incurred by the Development Team can be the sub-contracting costs to acquiring IT development services from IT companies. - The amount of funding needed can differ from the default (€60,000) based on the specific needs of running a demonstration project.
-To discuss funding options, the applicant should reach out to AIRE demonstration projects service lead Katre Eljas.
+- The de minimis aid regulation the Estonian state covers up to €24,000 of the total cost of the project (40% of the total cost of up to €60,000); - The General Block Exemption Regulation Article 25 each demonstration project application leveraging this measure is analysed individually; - The General Block Exemption Regulation Article 28 each demonstration project application leveraging this measure is analysed individually; - The total cost for running a demonstration project is up to €60,000 (including direct costs up to €49,500 as well as AIRE management and indirect costs, AIRE Digital Maturity Assessment and AIRE Club participation and dissemination costs). - Up to 25 % of the cost incurred by the Development Team can be the sub-contracting costs to acquiring IT development services from IT companies.